adamcooke/sshake/README.md

 # without a password.
 session.add_sudo_password "root", "some password"

-# For logging purposes, you can provide a logger to your session
+# For logging purposes, you can provide a logger to your session.
+# This should be an instance of a klogger logger or a something which
+# implementes its interface.
-session.logger = Logger.new(STDOUT)
+session.klogger = Klogger.new(:ssh)

 # You can also set a global logger if you prefer
-Sshake::Session.logger = Logger.new(STDOUT)
+SSHake::Session.klogger = Klogger.new.new(:ssh, destination: "log/ssh.log")

 # You can write data easily too.
 The 'write' method can receive
 # execution options in the same way as any execute command.